Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 Q: I will be a new student and want to live with a current MSU student.
 Is this possible?

-Q: Can I edit my room or roommate preferences after I have submitted them?
+Q: Can I edit my room preferences after I have submitted them?

 A: Yes!
-Students can make changes to their application until May 20, 2018.
+Students can make changes to their application until they have selected a room or been assigned a room.

 Q: What if I don't make a roommate match?
 Will someone assign a roommate to me?